preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/business-profiles/index.rst

 .. image:: business-profile-add-v7.png

 + **Title**: Add a Title (name) for the Business Profile here.
-+ **Use Custom Home Url**: Select this option to set Custom Home Urls, see below.
++ **Use Custom Home URL**: Select this option to set Custom Home Urls, see below.
-+ **Omna Alias**: Add the Url for the Business Profile here.
++ **Omna Alias**: Add the URL for the Business Profile here.
 + **Business Profile Administrators**: Add one or more administrators for the business profile here.
-+ **Business Profile Viewers**: Add one or more colleagues and/or groups that should be able to use thebusiness profile.
++ **Business Profile Viewers**: Add one or more colleagues and/or groups that should be able to use the business profile.

 Permissions for different parts of the business profile can then be set here: :doc:`Permissions for a business profile </admin-settings/business-group-settings/permissions/index>`

 You must be tenant administrator or administrator for the business profile, to edit the settings there.

-Custom Home Url
+Custom Home URL
 -----------------
-When you select "Use Custom Home Url", the following is available:
+When you select "Use Custom Home URL", the following is available:

 .. image:: business-profile-add-custom-v7.png

-Set the default home Url (the globe).
-You can also set a Url for the link when it’s clicked in Teams (not applicable in Omnia on-prem).
+Set the default home URL (the globe).
+You can also set a URL for the link when it’s clicked in Teams (not applicable in Omnia on-prem).

 Edit a business profile
 **************************